West Glamorgan County Council: History

 The county was created in 1974 under the Local Government Act 1972, covering the western part of the old administrative county of Glamorgan and the city of Swansea, which had been a county borough, independent from Glamorgan County Council.

 West Glamorgan County Council was abolished in 1996 under the Local Government (Wales) Act 1994, with the districts in the area being reorganised to become unitary authorities, taking over the functions previously performed by the county council.
 Since 1 April 1996 the area has been divided into the two unitary authorities of Swansea and Neath Port Talbot.

 Political control

 The first election to the county council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
 Labour held a majority of the seats on the council throughout its existence.

 Leadership

-The leaders of the council included:
+The leaders of the council were: